oroinc/documentation/user_guide/data_management_view.rst

 |

-If there are more than four actions available for the record, they will be collected under the *"{Entity Name} Actions*" drop-down.
+If there are more than four actions available for a record, they will be collected under the *"{Entity Name} Actions*" drop-down.

 |